Theres only a technical difference, its like buying an oven :) haha

 I agree with jaceface.
 A SLR will do more, but only if you know how to actually do it!
 A point and shoot works best in the AUTO mode and is good for anyone not really into photography but wants good pictures.

 Honestly good photos are created by lenses, not the camera.
 You can have a standard SLR with a $5,000 lens and produce magnificent pictures.
 I’ve been wanting a DSLR for a long time so I actually found one on craigslist.
 The lady hadn’t been using it and it was brand new for the most part.
-Saved me about $250. :)posted over 2 years ago
+Saved me about $250. :)posted almost 3 years ago

 I can relate to this, I had wanted a nice DSLR for a long time but prices generally don’t swing the right direction.